TAing

 - Optimization in random graphs: communication

-- Multidimensional range-searchable encryption:
+- Multidimensional range-searchable encryption: communication

 - Actuarially fair insurance pricing: exploration (on hold)